CrazyTim/spin-wheel/README.md

 ### `onRest(event = {})`

-Raised when the wheel comes to a rest after spinning.
+Raised when the wheel stops spinning on its own (without being interupted).

 Key                         | Value
 --------------------------- | ---------------------------